-This version of banana pudding has that same creamy, nostalgic vibe as the Magnolia Bakery one, but with matcha (because I’m a little obsessed) and sweet strawberries that make it feel fresh and just a little unexpected.
-No layering, no baking.
-Just mix, chill, and try not to fight your family for the last scoop.
+This strawberry banana pudding has that same creamy, nostalgic vibe as the Magnolia Bakery version, but with matcha (because I’m a little obsessed) and sweet strawberries that make it feel fresh and just a little unexpected.
+There’s no layering and no baking — just mix everything in a bowl, pour it into a dish, chill, and try not to fight your family for the last scoop.

 Why Banana Pudding with Matcha and Strawberries Works

-How to Make Matcha Banana Pudding with Strawberries
+How to Make Strawberry Banana Pudding with Matcha

 - Make the Pudding.
 In a large bowl, whisk together sweetened condensed milk and water until smooth.
 Add vanilla pudding mix and whisk for 1–2 minutes until fully dissolved and starting to thicken.
 Cover and chill for 2–4 hours, until firm.

 - Whip the Cream & Add the Matcha.
-Whip heavy cream in a stand mixer or with a hand mixer until stiff peaks form.
-Mix the matcha powder with a little bit of water.
-(I whisk the matcha in using a tiny handheld whisk I found on Amazon—completely obsessed.)
-Add the matcha powder mixture and whisk just until incorporated.
+Whip heavy cream until stiff peaks form.
+Mix the matcha powder with a little water until smooth, then whisk it into the cream just until incorporated.

 - Fold Together.
 Once your pudding is chilled and firm, spoon it into the whipped matcha cream in batches, folding gently as you go.